Beata12/minishell/README.md

 ## Description
 Minishell is a project which is creating a simple shell in C, reproducing the behavior of bash.
 The shell provides a prompt, handles commands, and supports various features including command history, redirection, and pipes.
 This project is a collaborative effort, and we are currently focused on tokenization, parsing, and execution.
 We have implemented built-in commands and are working to ensure their correct functionality.
+### This project is being developed on the Linux operating system.

 ## Features
 - Prompt Display: Displays a prompt while waiting for user input.